alangmeier/obsidian-template/notes/QUICKSTART.md

 ## How to use

-My main interaciton is through the **ctrl-N** (cmd-N on Mac) shortcut to create a new note.
+My main interaction is through the **ctrl-N** (cmd-N on Mac) shortcut to create a new note.
 I then select the template I want to use, and it asks me for various mandatory information depending on the type of note.
 This information is required as creation time as it is used to give the correct name to the new file, as save it to the correct folder.

 - `Company`: Asks for the Company Name
 - `Person`: Asks for the Company, First Name and Last Name